 Navigating Office Politics

-Third, prepare for hard conversations.
+Prepare for hard conversations.
 Write your core message in one sentence.
 Clarify what you’re asking for and why it benefits the mission.
 Enter with humility, leave with clarity.
 Follow up in writing so everyone can remember the same facts.

-Finally, decide your non-negotiables in advance.
+Decide your non-negotiables in advance.
 Commit to truth-telling, fair credit, and respectful speech.
 When a situation pressures you to bend these, step back and seek counsel from a trusted mentor or leader who models Christlike wisdom.

 When conflict rises, choose clarity, courage, and kindness

-If you’re misrepresented, respond to the substance, not the sting.
+When conflict arises at work, respond to the substance, not the sting.
 Ask for specifics, share your perspective briefly, and propose a constructive next step.
 Resist the pull to gather sides; instead, gather facts and invite witnesses when helpful.

 When advocating for your team, frame requests around shared goals.
 Rather than “We were overlooked,” try “To hit the deadline, we’ll need access to X by Friday.”
 This centers the mission and reduces defensiveness, while still naming the real need.